dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

-The [FCST/OBS]_FILE_WINDOW_[BEGIN/END] configuration variables can be used if the time information in the input data does not exactly line up with the run time but you still want to process the data.
+The [FCST/OBS]_FILE_WINDOW_[BEGIN/END] configuration variables can be used if the time information in the input data does not exactly line up with the run time but the user still wants to process the data.
 The default value of the file window begin and end variables are both 0 seconds.
 If both values are set to 0, METplus Wrappers will require that a file matching the template with the exact time requested exists.
 If either value is non-zero, METplus